illinifanboy/gma/recipes/desserts/cheesecakeii.md

 steps:
   - header: Mix the shell.
-    text: Mix the graham crack crumbs, 1 tablespoon of sugar and cinnamon (I used 1/2 teaspoon).
+    text: Mix the graham cracker crumbs, 1 tablespoon of sugar, and the cinnamon (I used 1/2 teaspoon).
     image: assets/images/recipes/cheesecakeii/ck2crumbs-sm.jpg
-  - header: Put crumbs in pan.
+  - header: Put crumbs into pie pan.
     text: Put crumb mixture into a pie pan.
-The recipe says to use an 8 inch pan.
+The recipe says to use an "8 inch pan".
 I used a 9 inch pie pan.
 The recipe also says to save half of the crumbs to use as a topping.
 I only saved one quarter and still had too much.
 Chill the shell.
     image: assets/images/recipes/cheesecakeii/ck2crust-sm.jpg
   - header: Mix custard ingredients.
     text: In a small saucepan, mix the milk, sugar, egg and salt.